-So whether your question's can you get free tap water?
-Is the service charge a must?
-How to split the bill?
-Or what if the food ain't up to scratch?... this quick Q&A should help.
+If you want to know whether you can get free tap water, if the service charge is a must, how to split the bill and what to do if the food ain't up to scratch, this quick Q&A should help.

-A restaurant is a service-based industry and, just like with banks, mobile phone giants or airlines, there are laws that dictate the level of service you can expect.
+A restaurant is a service-based industry and, just as with banks, mobile phone giants or airlines, there are laws that dictate the level of service you can expect.
 The prime protection comes from the Supply of Goods and Services Act 1982.
-This demands that any service provided in England, Wales and Northern Ireland (common law in Scotland has similar effect), should be carried out with…
+This demands that any service provided in England, Wales and N Ireland (common law in Scotland has a similar effect), should be carried out with…

 Reasonable care & skill, within a reasonable time & at a reasonable cost

 You may think this sounds a bit woolly, and indeed it is.The key term is "reasonable" and this is open to definition.
-The easy way to think about it is 'if you asked a sensible, fair-minded friend, would they agree it wasn't reasonable?'.
-Ultimately, if you can't agree with the restaurant, the final arbiter is the court.
-Yet specific rules have grown up for various circumstances.
+The easy way to think about it is this - if you asked a sensible, fair-minded friend, would they agree it wasn't reasonable?

 If you pre-paid for the food, you are entitled to this money back too.

 All food should be of satisfactory quality, including being at the right temperature when it's served.
 If it isn't, you can claim a full or partial refund depending on the problem.
-Although it can be hard to prove the meal that's caused your illness.
+Although it can be hard to prove it was the meal that caused your illness.

-If you're struck down with a tummy bug after a meal and can prove it's the restaurant's fault (which can be difficult), you can ask for compensation.
+If you're struck down with a tummy bug after a meal and can prove it's the restaurant's fault (which can be difficult - get a note from the doctor as evidence to help your case), you can ask for compensation.
 You're entitled to claim for the cost of the dish, any pain or suffering, loss of earnings if you were off work and any other expenses incurred as a direct result of the food poisoning.

 If this approach doesn't work you can file a personal injury claim of up to £1,000 with the small claims court.
 Be aware that the restaurant is only liable to pay individual dishes that were unsatisfactory.